holdennguyen/cicd-pipeline-java-webapp/README.md

 ### Explain Jenkinsfile

 #### Maven build
 To use Maven to build artifacts from Java source code, we need to install Maven plugin.
-Go to `Manage Jenkins` > `Plugin Manager` > `Available plugins`, search and install `Maven Integration`:
+Go to `Manage Jenkins` > `Manage Plugins` > `Available plugins`, search and install `Maven Integration`:
 ![Maven Plugin](/docs/images/maven-plugin.png)

 After install successfully, go to `Manage Jenkins` > `Global Tool Configuration`.
 Click `Add Maven`, enter `Name`.
 (You can select other version of Maven if you want)